Last Updated: December 19, 2022

 If your neighborhood, rural, urban, or suburban, contains some homeless people, you should learn more about effective measures that avoid stigmatizing the individual, while helping each to become independent again.

-You might think you don't have any homeless population, but you'd be
+You might think you do not have any homeless population, but you would be

 surprised to find individuals and entire encampments along rivers and